computerman00/BinaryNinja-PSVitaLoader/README.md

 ... 	if func.arch != thumb2:
 ... 		bv.remove_function(func)
 ```
 After all non-thumb2 functions are removed, either (re)load the Vita Loader plugin(recommended) or run a few linear sweeps, this will correctly identify instruction set switches and give you a clean binary view(for the most part).
-If anyone knows how to resolve this globally, please do share - I have tried forcing the platform but because the binary is technically `armv7` the platform switches back to `linux-armv7`.
+If anyone knows how to resolve this globally, please do share.
+A optional UI feature will be considered to do this once a more clever approach is realized.

 ### TODO:
+- Iterate and test across older versions of BN to ensure compatibility for a wider range of users.
 - Split functions and utility across multiple imports to maintain readability.
 - Move examples to wiki
+- Extend to full custom BinaryView plugin with support for relocations
+- Add optional, more-aggressive cleaning options, ideally through UI.
+Probably best to switch to a full seperate BinaryView before implementing this.
 - Extend support to `scelibstub_psp`, `scelibent_psp` and other PRX1 primitives to support the OG PSP.
-- Extend to full custom BinaryView plugin with support for relocations
 - ~~Potentially extending un-implenented instructions commonly used within Vita/PRX2 elfs(Such as: vcvt, vdiv, vmov, vmrs and other fp related instructions)~~ - The binaryninja team is [already hard at work on these](https://github.com/Vector35/binaryninja-api/commits/dev/arch/armv7).
+Build the armv7 plugin (or use dev build) for a better view.

 ### Credits: